14 Years = 42 dealers in 30 countries, 500+ Products, 1200+ Testimonials, 50,000+ Customers

 We started manufacturing the first Nodal Ninja "SPH-1” in 2004.
 Since then we've evolved to include NN3,4,5.6, R & M Series, Object VR Turntables, various rotators, carbon fiber aerial poles, and soon to be released Robotics.
 We have over 500 items listed in our store.
 And we continue to expand with newer and improved products each year.
-This is testament to Fanotec (manufacturer) listening to end user needs.
-But we are more than just about products, a cornerstone to our business model is in offering the best possible support we can.
-And we wouldn't be were we are today with you - the end user - thank you.
+This is a testament to Fanotec (manufacturer) listening to end-user needs.
+But we are more than just about products, a cornerstone of our business model is in offering the best possible support we can.
+And we wouldn't be where we are today without you - the end user - thank you.

 Brief Product History: